-3. Le Marais – 3rd & 4th Arrondissement, central location, vibrant nightlife
+3. Le Marais, 3rd & 4th Arrondissement, where to stay in Paris for nightlife

 The 3rd Arrondissement is a paradise for those looking to stay in an area with a unique, vibrant and artsy atmosphere.
 Slightly more removed from the city centre, but still within walking distance of many interesting attractions and major sites, like the Louvre Museum and Notre Dame Cathedral.

 The 3rd Arrondissement is ideal for anyone who wants to stay in a central location, but appreciates fewer crowds and quieter streets.
 The area is known for its pretty streets lined with trendy cafes and small boutiques.

 As a centre of Paris’ arts scene, you’ll find plenty of curious galleries here, including the Metiers Art Museum.
 Converted from an old church, the museum now houses various important scientific artworks.